th-we/deskflow-wiki/Quick-start-companion.md

 ### On Windows: Visual Studio is installed but the VC++ tools are not

 If the Visual Studio Build Tools are already installed then it will not be modified.
 You'll need to manually modify the Visual Studio installation and add the C++ workload.
 Failing that, completely remove Visual Studio and re-run the dependencies script.

+### On Linux: Error related to `pip` or `venv`

+On some Linux distros, `pip` and `venv` are not included with Python by default.
+You'll need to install these to use the dependencies script.
+Alternatively, check the `deps.yml` file and run the command manually.

 ## Configure step